How to merge two lists in Python

 print(f"Lowest sale: ${lowest_sale}")

-- The average sale is calculated using
+- The average sale is calculated by dividing the total from

 Get started with Replit